Dawson7777/azure-sql-cryptozoology-ai-embeddings-lab/labGuide.md

-# Welcome to Lab 365: Build new AI applications with Azure SQL Database
+# Welcome to Lab 365: Build new AI applications with Azure SQL Database - Azure SQL Edition

 # 1. Connect to the free Azure SQL Database with Visual Studio Code